 - 1 lime, quartered

-1. Mix together all broth ingredients in a large soup pot.
+Step 1.
+Mix together all broth ingredients in a large stock pot.
 Bring the broth to a boil over medium-high heat, then reduce the heat to medium-low.
 Cover and continue simmering for 30 minutes to give time for all the spices and aromatics to infuse in the broth.

 - Calories: 241

 - Fiber: 2